arknable/errors/README.md

 }
 ```

-the marshalled informations are code and message,
+the marshaled informations are code and message,
 ```json
 {"code":3,"message":"an error occured"}
 ```